 Collecting and storing of visitor session data

-To help you understand how visitors are interacting with your website, Hotjar records visitors sessions.
+To help you understand how visitors are interacting with your website, Hotjar records visitor sessions.
 When you are actively recording visitors, the Hotjar script initiates a websocket connection which sends the following information to the Hotjar servers:

 - HTML changes that happen while your visitor uses your pages